Identity & Culture·11 min read

 Research on biculturalism shows the opposite.
 "Biculturalism appears to involve a sense of comfort with one's multiple backgrounds and a belief that these backgrounds can be integrated, which may then give rise to an experience of flourishing within both cultures simultaneously."

-Studies link bicultural identity integration, maintaining affiliation with your home culture while developing belonging in your host country, with better mental health and better adjustment.
-A daily diary study in PMC found that maintaining bicultural experiences across days protects against symptoms of anxiety and depression.
+Studies link bicultural identity integration (maintaining affiliation with your home culture while developing belonging in your host country) with better mental health outcomes and better adjustment.
+A daily diary study in PMC found that maintaining bicultural experiences across days facilitates wellbeing and protects against symptoms of anxiety and depression.

 You do not have to choose.
 Celebrating Diwali and Midsummer is not a contradiction.
 It is integration.

 When your mind is spiraling, replaying that awkward conversation at the playground, imagining that everyone else has friends except you, your body can interrupt the loop.
-Exercise does more than improve mood.
+Exercise does not just improve mood.
 It breaks the thought patterns that keep loneliness alive.

-A 2025 study published in ScienceDirect found that 30 minutes of moderate-intensity exercise reduced self-reported rumination more than sedentary control conditions.
-EEG brain scans confirmed it: exercise shifted brain activity patterns away from ruminative loops and toward distraction.
-The strongest evidence comes from a Cochrane systematic review of 73 randomized controlled trials with nearly 5,000 adults.
-Exercise showed similar effects to both psychotherapy and antidepressant medication for treating depression.
+A 2025 study published in ScienceDirect found that just 30 minutes of moderate-intensity exercise reduced self-reported rumination more strongly than sedentary control conditions, and EEG brain scans confirmed it, showing that exercise shifted brain activity away from ruminative loops and toward distraction.
+The most comprehensive evidence comes from a Cochrane systematic review analysing 73 randomized controlled trials with nearly 5,000 adults: exercise showed similar effects to both psychotherapy and antidepressant medication for treating depression.

-For immigrant women specifically, a systematic review of 27 studies with over 4,000 participants found that physical activity improved PTSD, depression, anxiety, and self-efficacy in refugee and migrant populations.
-Programs designed for women, in familiar community settings and women-only spaces, had the highest retention and impact.
+For immigrant women specifically, a systematic review of 27 studies with over 4,000 participants found that physical activity interventions improved PTSD, depression, anxiety, and self-efficacy in refugee and migrant populations.
 You do not need a gym membership.
 A daily walk, a dance class, a YouTube workout in your living room.
 What matters is that you move.

-Relocation is a loss.
+Relocation is not just a logistical challenge.
+It is a loss.
 You lost your support network.
 You lost daily proximity to people who know your history.
 You may have lost your career, your language, your sense of competence.

 Grief does not mean you regret the move.
 It means you loved what you left behind.
 Both can be true.